Swedish nuclear weapons program: Plutonium problem

 As the civilian nuclear program pursued energy, the problem of getting access to plutonium, for both research and subsequent production of nuclear weapons, loomed as the biggest technical problem for the nuclear weapons program.
 For many research purposes, such as metallurgy, plutonium containing more than 7% Pu-240 could be used, although this isotopic mixture could not be used as weapons-grade plutonium.
 Plutonium of this composition could be obtained relatively easily from the reprocessing of spent nuclear fuel from civilian reactors.
 However, to do so would require explicit violation of the agreed upon safeguards.
 A prerequisite for such activities would be conducting the nuclear reprocessing solely in Sweden, although the capacity to do so did not exist when reactor R3 was put into operation.
 Thus, Reactor R3 was less useful to the nuclear weapons program than it was originally intended.

 As a result, in 1957 the Swedish Government started to study the opportunity to set up and operate one or possibly two purely military reactors for plutonium production located in caverns.
 In July 1958, upon the study the AB Atomenergi and FOA concluded that a military reactor, using aluminum fuel elements and heavy water as moderator, would lead to lower costs of production than if they used civil reactors.
 However, that kind of reactor would require significant investments, and because of its proposed underground location, it would take 4.5 years to build the reactor.
 The decreased civilian interest in domestic supply of raw materials resulted in revision of plans to build nuclear weapons facilities in Sweden in 1959 and 1960.
 However, now they required a uranium facility, heavy water reactor, and reprocessing plant to be able to supply plutonium.
 This led to a sharp increase in time and cost estimates.
 These facilities were included in none of the 1958 drafts, – neither in the S- nor L- programs.
-Thus their funding was not included in the program for extended defense research approved by the Government.
-The Ministry of Defense and FOA's assessment of the situation in 1961 concluded that it was solely plutonium supply that was the limiting factor for the nuclear weapons program.
-From 1961 onwards, the Ministry of Defense announced that the program's schedule was postponed for this reason.
+Thus their funding was not included in the program for extended defence research approved by the Government.
+The Ministry of Defence and FOA's assessment of the situation in 1961 concluded that it was solely plutonium supply that was the limiting factor for the nuclear weapons program.
+From 1961 onwards, the Ministry of Defence announced that the program's schedule was postponed for this reason.

 The only plutonium that ever existed in Sweden was 100 grams received from the United Kingdom for research purposes.
 After Sweden gave up the idea of domestic plutonium production, the work was handed over to the Institute of Atom Energy (IFA) in Kjeller, Norway.